winlover32/HoneygainPot/Debug.md

 ```

+> [!TIP]
-- Solution : You are not eligible to get the lucky pot if you do not reach 15mb of sharing
+> You are not eligible to get the lucky pot if you do not reach 15mb of sharing

 ### Error code 3